mzygar/MZVersionCheck/README.md

 ## Installation

 All you need to do is drop `MZVersionCheck` files into your project, and add `#include "MZVersionCheck.h"` to the top of classes that will use it.
+I will add CocoaPods support soon.

 ## Example Usage